Sacrafex/Sacrafex/README.md

 ### About Me

 Oracle of Code and Creed and Architect of Digital Domains, I bring structure to the chaos of code, constantly crafting systems that function efficiently.
 I serve as the Overseer of Systemic Operations, ensuring everything runs with efficiency and purpose.
-With a sharp focus as an Implementation Specialist, I bring visions to life — and when necessary, I am a Defenestration QA (Don't ask what this is supposed to mean).
+With a sharp focus as an Implementation Specialist, I bring visions to life — and when necessary, I am a Defenestration QA.

 ### Languages Known